 Boly’s SG2060K (20MP) Other’s 20MP

-How come other camera makers do not use high pixel image sensors?
-While cost is one of the major concerns, they also face a major technology barrier.
+Why don't other camera makers use high pixel image sensors?
+While cost is one of the main concerns, they also face a major technology barrier.
 The sensitivity of a 14MP image sensor is typically only 5/14 (= 35.7%) of a 5MP image sensor.
 To get the same brightness of a 5MP image sensor at night, a 14MP image sensor needs 14/5 = 2.8x more energy from LED lighting.
-Worse, another 1.67x more lighting is needed to reduce Motion Blur that is associated with High Pixel image sensor.
+Even worse, another 1.67x more lighting is needed to reduce Motion Blur that is associated with High Pixel image sensor.
+The native files are much better from cameras that have larger image sensors.

 Consumers are willing to pay 10-15% more for a Black IR (940nm IR) camera than a Red IR (850nm IR) camera, because Red IR is visible, spooks animals, and invites theft.
 Then why does not everybody use Black IR?